A Simple Framework Towards Vision-based Traffic Signal Control with Microscopic Simulation: Related Work

 \subsection{Traffic Signal Control}

 TSC strategies, categorized into fixed-time, actuated, and adaptive control strategies~\cite{wei2019survey}, aim to optimize signal timings for efficient traffic flow.
-Fixed-time methods, like Webster, Miller, GreenWave, and Maxband, rely on historical data to establish predetermined signal control sequences, assuming stable traffic conditions over a specific period, typically the past five minutes.

-Actuated signal methods adapt to real-time traffic data from sensors like pressure plates and loop detectors.
-They determine phase and duration based on current demand and follow predefined logical rules.
-Fully actuated systems use multiple sensors to dynamically adjust signal timings for all phases, while semi-actuated methods selectively adapt timings for specific movements, like left-turn lanes, keeping others on a fixed schedule.
-However, the complexity of control logic poses challenges in optimizing phase selection and extension, particularly in highly saturated traffic areas~\cite{ribeiro2016fully, jiang2011approach}.
+Fixed-time methods~\cite{miller1963settings} rely on historical data to establish predetermined signal control sequences, assuming stable traffic conditions over a specific period, typically the past five minutes.
+Actuated signal methods adapt to real-time traffic data from sensors like pressure plates and loop detectors, via determining phase and duration based on current demand and follow predefined logical rules.
+Adaptive methods~\cite{hunt1981scoot} optimize signal timing and excel at automatically adjusting to unexpected traffic changes by monitoring and addressing performance gaps.

-Adaptive methods, such as SCOOT~\cite{hunt1981scoot} and SCATS~\cite{sims1980sydney}, optimize signal timing, specifically the initiation and termination of green lights, to align with real-time traffic patterns and demands.
-These systems excel in automatically adapting to unforeseen changes in traffic conditions by actively monitoring and responding to performance gaps for smoother traffic flow.

-Recent advancements in TSC involve RL methods that learn from real-time traffic conditions, adapting strategies through trial-and-error~\cite{van2016coordinated,tran2023revisiting}.
-This departures from non-RL approaches that rely on specific assumptions.
-Traditional RL-based methods, though, often rely on low-dimensional hand-crafted features as state representations, limiting their performance~\cite{wei2019survey}.
-However, with recent developments in deep RL, processing high-dimensional input data like images becomes feasible, offering new TSC possibilities.
-This paper focuses on RL-based adaptive TSC algorithms using visual data and compares them against baseline controllers relying on traditional features.